 The practice spoiled a couple of ladies from the community with a spa-day.
 We coloured and cut their hair and gave them facials, manicures and pedicures.
 The pampering was concluded with coffee and lovely treats.

-Several households in our community have been supported by the practice and were supplied with beds, food, school clothes and stationary.
+Several households in our community have been supported by the practice and were supplied with beds, food, school clothes, and stationery.
 The practice often takes the needs of students into consideration and supports them by paying for their studies and giving them pocket money.
 Four of these students have already obtained their degrees.

 A need was brought to our attention by local schools that some Matric learners were unable to attend their Matric Farewell due to the fact that they were not able to afford the costs involved.
 We arranged everything for the pupils, hairdos, make-up, nails, shoes, dresses, suits, perfume as well as luxury transport to the occasion.
 Over the years we tried to make this an unforgettable event for numerous pupils.

 Moreglans Old Age Home

 Ten residents of Môreglans old age home were taken out for a light lunch at Little Miss Muffin.
 We laughed at all their stories and enjoyed their company to bits.
 They appreciated the company and gifts tremendously.
 Just the thought of having an outing made them so excited and the gratitude they displayed afterward made it clear that this was a highlight in their lives.

 On Valentine’s day, we took cupcakes to Môreglans old age home to fill their day with sweetness and love.
 The management of the old age home took care of the entertainment which included live music and good conversation.